 - Get together with your affinity group or other people you trust.
 Think about how you/your affinity group would like to deal with repression you might face during the action or while in detention, so that you feel prepared for what could be coming.
-Talk about your limits in action and about the risks you are willing to take. - The Legal Team will not offer to store anyone's personal documents.
-If that is a scenario you would consider, you need to come up with an idea yourself on how to get your ID to the detention center if necessary.
-Obviously, the legal team would have to know how to get a hold of your ID. - Please also think about who needs to know about your absence in case you might be locked up for a couple of days tell the people in your affinity group where to find the phone numbers of people who have to be informed, let them know what the next steps need to be, and also whether it is okay to make your case public. - Please think about what you want to do if the police threatens to put you into detention awaiting trial and requests an arrest warrant.
+Talk about your limits in action and about the risks you are willing to take. - There will be no organized storage of ID documents by the legal team.
+Therefore, think (with your affinity group) about whether and how you would like your ID to be brought to the detention center for this, your affinity group must know how to get your ID. - Please also think about who needs to know about your absence in case you might be locked up for a couple of days tell the people in your affinity group where to find the phone numbers of people who have to be informed, let them know what the next steps need to be, and also whether it is okay to make your case public. - Please think about what you want to do if the police threatens to put you into detention awaiting trial and requests an arrest warrant.
 Do you then want to establish your identity?
 Or do you want to wait for the court decision and take the risk, because they can hardly detain everyone up?
-Important: In cases in which your namelessness was the only reason you were arrested (to keep you from getting away and averting prosecution / risk of absconding), you have to be set free immediately after you decide to state your name and they were able to verify your identity.
+Important: If the lacking personal data was the only reason for the detention, you will be released even after providing/presenting the personal data.
+However, this can sometimes take longer.
 Talk to your friends and your affinity group about what should happen in case of your imprisonment this helps yourself, but also all structures that try to support you in such a situation. - The more scenarios you talked through with people your trust, the fewer decisions your affinity group (and the legal team) have to make for you in a situation that is stressful for them, too.